Einstein Equations from Gap

 (a) Scalar curvature:

-where is the mean squared modulus of the coherence in the spacetime sector (6 pairs from 4 directions).
+where is the mean squared coherence modulus in the spacetime sector (6 pairs from 4 directions).

 (c) Cosmological constant: